Freetown Christiania

 The commune’s residents had spent their lives trying to live without the state – and state violence – as an organizing force.
 But now, if they wanted to finally kick the gangs out, the anarchists of Christiania would have to ask the state for help.

 Listen to my recent episode of Far From Home to hear how — more than half a century after its founding — Christiania is at a turning point, with some people questioning how much longer it will be able to survive.
-And also check out the bonus episode I produced, with extra content and stories I wasn’t able to fit in my main documentary.

 This was a really complicated but fascinating story to produce, with all sorts of twists and turns.
 I’m incredibly grateful to my editor Joe Rosenberg and the rest of the 99% Invisible team for helping me develop this from my original concept into the documentary it became!